 Income vs. Outcome: Should You Mind Your Money More than the Results?

+Why does your business exist in the first place?
+What is your goal?
 Most people aim to make more profit.
 It’s a natural goal for individuals in the business: you work hard to earn more.
-You invest in quality materials to provide good services and products worth your customer’s money.
+You invest in quality materials to provide good services and products worth your customers’ money.

 Outcome vs. Income: Which Type of Mindset Do You Have?